-Have you been looking on the iStore or Google Play for a NinjaTrader 8 mobile app?
+Have you been looking on the Apple App Store or Google Play Store for a NinjaTrader 8 mobile app?
 You won't be able to find one as there isn't an app for NinjaTrader.
-Why not?
-We'll express our opinion on why NinjaTrader should not have an app.
+However, that doesn't matter because you can still run NinjaTrader 8 on your mobile.

-Why Doesn't NinjaTrader Dive Into App Development?
+Why We Don’t Think NinjaTrader Should Dive Into Mobile App Development?

 Savvyapps reports that apps built on iOS and Android will cost companies "the big boys" $500,000 to $1,000,000 to build.
 That is for each operating system.
 However, this also doesn't include maintenance costs.
 We estimate this could cost NinjaTrader $750,000 to build a NinjaTrader 8 mobile app for iOS or android.
 For instance, this could double to 1500 customers if they wanted to cover both android and iOS.
 That's something they would have to do so that 50% of their customer base that use the other iOS won't get mad.